top of page

 SEPAG Development & Improvement

-The BRIDGE Initiative is seeking districts ready to develop, improve, and sustain their SEPAGs.
+The BRIDGE Initiative is seeking parent and district leaders interested in developing, improving and sustaining SEPAGs.
 Partners receive no-cost, comprehensive support, tailored resources, and more!
-We work directly with parents and district liaisons to build membership, enhance parent leadership, and establish sustainable communication.
+We work directly with parent leaders and district liaisons to build membership, create opportunities for parent leadership, and support productive district-SEPAG partnerships.

 Interested?
 Let us know and we'll be in touch.